 Third Element – Retail and Wholesale Market Access

-Expand Ranch Foods Direct retail and wholesale in collaboration with Arkansas Valley Organic Growers (AVOG), members of the Colorado Farm and Art Market and other local producers in providing impetus for urban redevelopment16 in downtown Colorado Springs.
+Expand Ranch Foods Direct retail and wholesale in collaboration with Arkansas Valley Organic Growers (AVOG), members of the Colorado Farm and Art Market and other local producers in providing impetus for urban redevelopment16 in Colorado Springs.

 7 USDA-ERS Data